Biotin: Metabolism and excretion

 Biotin catabolism occurs via two pathways.
 In one, the valeric acid sidechain is cleaved, resulting in bisnorbiotin.
-In the other pathway, the sulfur is oxidized, resulting in biotin sulfoxide.
+In the other path, the sulfur is oxidized, resulting in biotin sulfoxide.
 Urine content is proportionally about half biotin, plus bisnorbiotin, biotin sulfoxide, and small amounts of other metabolites.

 Factors that affect biotin requirements

 Chronic alcohol use is associated with a significant reduction in plasma biotin.
 Intestinal biotin uptake also appears to be sensitive to the effect of the anti-epilepsy drugs carbamazepine and primidone.
 Relatively low levels of biotin have also been reported in the urine or plasma of patients who have had a partial gastrectomy or have other causes of achlorhydria, as well as burn patients, elderly individuals, and athletes.
 Pregnancy and lactation may be associated with an increased demand for biotin.
 In pregnancy, this may be due to a possible acceleration of biotin catabolism, whereas, in lactation, the higher demand has yet to be elucidated.
 Recent studies have shown marginal biotin deficiency can be present in human gestation, as evidenced by increased urinary excretion of 3-hydroxyisovaleric acid, decreased urinary excretion of biotin and bisnorbiotin, and decreased plasma concentration of biotin.